Universities for Poverty Alleviation

-General Objectives UPA
+General Objectives of the UPA Project

 International Congress Of Rectors Universities For Poverty Alleviation

-- Promote multidisciplinary innovation ecosystems for poverty alleviation, sustainable development and inequality, encouraging, for example: student associations; curricular and extra-curricular internships, final theses; doctoral theses; research lines; open laboratories with access to students and researchers for the resolution of specific problems; open seminars with presence of experts with diverse knowledge…
+Promote multidisciplinary innovation ecosystems for poverty alleviation, sustainable development and inequality, encouraging, for example: student associations; curricular and extra-curricular internships, final theses; doctoral theses; research lines; open laboratories with access to students and researchers for the resolution of specific problems; open seminars with presence of experts with diverse knowledge…